yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
+* **May 2024**
+Congratulations to Zihan receiving the C. F. Chen Best Paper award in Department of Computer Science!

 * **Apr 2024**
 We got the best presentation award for our paper at GI2024, co-located with ICSE!

 * **Mar 2024**
+Congratulations to our undergrad researcher, Haonan, for his paper being accepted to AAAI-ICWSM!

+* **Mar 2024**
 Our work is featured on [Vanderbilt School of Engineering news](https://engineering.vanderbilt.edu/2024/03/21/computer-science-professors-students-receive-prestigious-software-engineering-research-awards/)!

 * **Feb 2024**
-Congratulations to Yimeng for her paper receiving the ACM
+Congratulations to our undergrad researcher, Yimeng, for her paper receiving the ACM
          SIGSOFT Distinguished Paper Award at ICSE 24!

 * **Dec 2023**